-IWC has added several new models to the Portugieser family.
+IWC has added several new models to the Portugieser family in recent years.
 One of them is the iconic chronograph.
-We tested this watch, our good old friend, which now boasts a trendy green dial and is equipped with a manufacture caliber.
+In this latest visit to the WatchTime archives, we tested this watch, our good old friend, which boasts a trendy green dial and is equipped with a manufacture caliber.

 The Portugieser is one of IWC’s oldest and most prestigious product lines, with a dial that has hardly changed over 80 years.
 “That’s why we approached the project of designing the new collection very carefully and with tremendous respect for history,” Christoph Grainger-Herr, CEO of IWC, and Creative Director Christian Knoop explained.